exercism/v3/languages/common-lisp/exercises/concept/pizza-pi/.docs/instructions.md

 ## 4. A Fair Share

-Finally, Lilly wants to be sure that her pizzas (each made up of 8 slices) can be evenly divided between her friends.
+Finally, Lilly wants to be sure that their pizzas (each made up of 8 slices) can be evenly divided between their friends.
 Your task is to define a function that takes a number of pizzas and number of friends then returns `T` if the pizza can be evenly divided between friends and `NIL` otherwise.
 For example: